JML Tutorial - Nullable and non-null values and types

 /*@ non_null */ String ss = ...

-These declarations mean that wherever s is used, it must be taken into account that s might be null.
-On the other hand, ss is specified to never be null.
-Accordingly, when ss is initialized or the target of an assignment, the value it is given must be provably not null.
+On the other hand, a non_null declaration means that a variable, such as ss should never be null.
+For example, when ss is initialized or is the target of an assignment, the value it is given must be provably not null.
 But thereafter the values can be assumed to be non-null.
-If there is no modifier, the default is non-null.

-Instead of these modifiers, one can use the Java annotations @NonNull or @Nullable (if one imports the package org.jmlspecs.annotation).
+Instead of these modifiers, one can equivalently use the Java type annotations @NonNull or @Nullable (if one imports the package org.jmlspecs.annotation).

 The above modifiers are applicable to local declarations, field declarations, formal parameter declarations, and method return type declarations.